Olympus PEN-F vs Sony RX100 VI

 It is notable that the PEN-F has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the PEN-F does not have a direct predecessor.
+Both the PEN-F and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The RX100 VI was replaced by the Sony RX100 VII, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.